 Copy it.
 Run it.#

-The quickest way to get up and running is to simply copy the code below to an index.html file and open it in a browser.
-The example already points to an online PDF, and you do not need a client ID to run the viewer on your machine.
+The quickest way to get up and running is to simply copy the code below to an index.html file.
+The example already points to an online PDF.

-If you wish to run it in a local web server (for example, localhost), then you need a valid client ID.
-You can generate a client ID from here.
-Insert the client ID within the double quotes in line 16 in the code below and run the webpage from your server.
+Generate a client ID from here.
+Insert the client ID within the double quotes in line 16 in the code below and run the webpage from your server in any browser.

 After the first page of the PDF is rendered, PDF Embed API calls into a service to validate if the client ID is used with the correct website domain.
 If the client ID is incorrect or you are using it on a domain other than the one you registered, then the PDF preview is blocked with an error message.